VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 target_compile_definitions(MyProj MyDef)
 ```

-In CMake every statement is a function or a macro (which works mostly like functions, but there are some [differences](https://cmake.org/cmake/help/v3.0/command/macro.html), even loops.
-This can be a bit strange
+In CMake every statement is a function or a macro (which work mostly like
+functions, but there are some [differences](https://cmake.org/cmake/help/v3.0/command/macro.html),
-in the beginning but most of them aren't too arcane once you get a feel for the
+even loops.
+This can be a bit strange in the beginning but most of them aren't
-mindset behind them.
-So rather than tweaking something, more likely than not,
+too arcane once you get a feel for the mindset behind them.
+So rather than
-each CMake statement is giving a more direct command.
+tweaking something, more likely than not, each CMake statement is giving a more
+direct command.

 #### Casing conventions